MicrosoftDocs/VBA-Docs/word/Concepts/Working-with-Word/working-with-bibliographies.md

 # Work with Bibliographies

 The Word object model includes several objects designed for automating the creation of bibliographies.
 The following table lists the main objects of the Word Bibliography feature.
-You can use these objects, and additional properties and methods in the Word object model, to add sources to the source lists, cite sources in a document, and manage sources.
+Use these objects, and additional properties and methods in the Word object model, to add sources to the source lists, cite sources in a document, and manage sources.
 The objects in the Word model for that you use for managing bibliography sources are shown in the following table.

 |**Object**|**Description**|
 |:-----|:-----|